 A fathead minnow is usually what I’ll start with, leeches are next and then shiners.
 Artificial plastics are a great alternative as well, Mister-Twister is a brand name that has been around forever and for good reason.
 A few of my favorite are: (Links are to Amazon.com)

-Another great way to search for walleyes is running a shallow crank bait during the low light hours, if you do happen to catch one trolling stop and go back to that area and you’ll likely catch more.
+Another great way to search for early season walleyes is running a shallow crank bait during the low light hours, if you do happen to catch one trolling stop and go back to that area and you’ll likely catch more.
 Here is where I would start fan-casting the area with a jig and one of the baits mentioned above, even a lighted bobber is a great way to target walleyes once you’ve located them.

 Finally water temperature will tell you a whole lot about what stage the of the spawn the fish are in.
 If the ice just went out and the water temp is hovering around 45 degrees, the fish are probably staging and getting ready to spawn.
 50-60 degrees is my sweet spot and typically you’ll hit the males in the shallow areas at this point.
 The females will typically drop their eggs around that 45-50 degree mark.
 After that when the water warms up some more the females will come back to the shallows to feed, they are hungry after all of the energy spent during the spawn.